 The Plaza de la Constitución sits at the center of our historic city.
-Bordered by the Cathedral Basilica of St. Augustine, Trinity Episcopal, and the Government House, the plaza faces the Bridge of Lions and features a central pavilion used for city events, private events, and live entertainment.
-There is also a public market that has been in use since the 1500s, when fish, vegetables and other goods were traded here.
+It is bordered by the Cathedral Basilica of St. Augustine, Trinity Episcopal, and the Government House, the plaza faces the Bridge of Lions and features a central pavilion used for city events, private events, and live entertainment.
+There is also a public market that has been in use since the 1500s, when fish, vegetables, and other goods were traded here.
 Today, local vendors set up tables to sell their wares.

-A pre-1700s well has been designated as a American Water Landmark, and the town plan and plaza were designated a National Historic Landmark in 1970.
+A pre-1700s well has been designated as an American Water Landmark, and the town plan and plaza were designated a National Historic Landmark in 1970.

 Visitors can enjoy local events at the plaza like the summer Concerts in the Plaza series and the Nights of Lights during the holidays.
 The plaza is surrounded by large cannons which make for a fun vacation photo op.
 The Plaza de la Constitución is located across from the Government House.

 Private use of the site is strictly limited to The Gazebo in the center of the Plaza which includes a small thrust stage, electrical service and interior lighting.
-The Gazebo has a two-hour limit for use in a 24 hour period.
-No signs or banners may be hung on this structure or placed in the ground.
+The Gazebo has a two-hour limit for use in a 24- hour-period.
+No signs or banners may be hung on this structure or placed on the ground.
 Those who wish to host events on the Gazebo stage such as concerts, presentations, ceremonies, and weddings can do so by contacting the city via email.